Account Information

 Can I have a payment deadline extension?

 Yes, provided you telephone our office before your “Urgent Notice” has expired.
 When financial hardships occur, we can offer the owner a payment extension.
 This will not, however, make the account exempt from late fee penalties or a lien on the property.
-Please contact our the Utilities Department at 941.764.4300.
+Please contact the Utilities Department at 941.764.4300.

 Why must I pay monthly charges even when I’m not using any water?